-Our list of the 10 Best Attractions in Clarke Quay offers visitors a great range of alternative things to do and see that doesn’t purely revolve around nightlife.
-Sure, Clarke Quay is famous for its stunning waterside restaurants and exciting collection of bars and clubs, but the area has so much more to offer.
+The best attractions in Clarke Quay offer visitors a great range of alternative things to see and do, which doesn’t purely revolve around nightlife.
+Surely, Clarke Quay is famous for its stunning waterside restaurants and exciting collection of bars and clubs, but the area has so much more to offer.

 - Chinatown at Night with Dinner & Cruise